rubenpieters/sys-polyflow/spec/proposal.md

 ## Impact in Other Scenarios

 The type `F[T]` can occur elsewhere in the function.
 This extension retains the normal TypeScript behaviour in those cases, and is only enabled when checking the return type of a function.
 In the following example we have a value of type `F[T]` as second input to the function.
-Within the then branch, this type should not be simplified `number` when reading from the value, since it can actually be of type `boolean`.
+Within the then branch, this type should not be simplified to `number`, since it can actually be of type `boolean`.
 Checking the first input value does not give us any information regarding the second input value, and thus we cannot do any more simplification.

 ```ts
 function depLikeFun<T extends "t" | "f">(str: T, ft: F[T]): F[T] {